williamouyang/okta.github.io/_source/docs/api/resources/factors.md

 #### Response Example
 {:.api .api-response .api-response-example}

-In this example, the user has not reponsed and the request timed out.
+In this example, the user has not responded and the request timed out.

 ~~~ json
 {